-Lisa Upson is the Executive Director of People and Carnivores and brings a background in law, organizational development, and wildlife conservation.
-Prior to joining Keystone, Lisa was a wildlife advocate with the Natural Resources Defense Council working on endangered species campaigns (grizzly bears and wolves).
-Lisa is also on faculty with the College of Business at Montana State University.
-Lisa has a Juris Doctorate from New England School of Law and is a volunteer mediator for the Community Mediation Center and County Court in Bozeman, Montana.
+Lisa Upson, Executive Director of People and Carnivores, brings a background in law, organizational development, and wildlife conservation.
+Prior to joining P&C, Lisa was a wildlife advocate with a national group working on grizzly bear and wolf coexistence and conservation.
+Lisa is also adjunct faculty in the University of Montana’s Master of Public Administration program.
+She has a Juris Doctorate from New England School of Law and is a volunteer mediator for the Community Mediation Center and County Court in Bozeman, Montana.

 Contact: email@example.com, 406-587-3389

 Bryce Andrews, Field Director, has worked as a ranch manager and land steward for more than a decade.
 Following his work on the Sun Ranch in the Madison Valley in Montana, he co-owned and managed the Oxbow Ranch and now owns a small farm in dense carnivore country.
 Bryce teaches sustainable ranching at the university level, and has written and spoken extensively on issues related to coexistence and sustainable agriculture.
 His book, Badluck Way (Simon and Schuster, 2014), describes the complex realities of ranching on the edge of Yellowstone, and has won several awards.